 Answer: The short answer is, yes.
 Tribal programs receive priority over non-Tribal programs.
-The 4th round, Tribal programs who have not received any funding will be the priority.
-Then priority via the scoring rubric; those with the highest points will be funded first, or until funds are expended, whichever comes first.
+The 3rd round, Tribal programs who have not received any funding will be first priority.
+Then priority via the scoring rubric and those with the highest points will be funded first.

-Question: What is a capital project?
+Question: what is a capital project?

-Answer: A capital project is a project to construct either new facilities or to make significant, long-term improvements to existing facilities.
+Answer: A capital project is a project to construct either new facilities or make significant, long term renewal improvements to existing facilities.
 Grants made by or passed through the state to fund projects for other entities are also included in the capital budget, and these instructions apply to those projects.
 Capital projects appropriated in the capital budget are public works under Chapter 39.04 RCW and subject to prevailing wage requirements and other applicable laws.